314-grp-301/314-grp-301.github.io/Title.md

 - Clean Github main repository (In progress, Seymore)
 - Update code in code repository, [Code-Repository](https://github.com/314-grp-301/Team301Code/tree/main/folder) and put it in the appendix, bottom of the report.
 (Fynn, In Progress)
 - Add all assignments and report format the main (title.md) file.
 (In progress, Seymore)
 - For Google Drive, ensure the appropriate files are in each assignment folder.
+(In progress, Fynn)

 For reference, the title (or main report) should be in this order:
 - Front Matter